FKfarell17108/breast-guard/README.md

 ---

-## Cara Penggunaan
+## How to Use

-1. Masukkan data pengguna seperti usia, riwayat keluarga, gaya hidup, dll.
+1. Enter user data such as age, family history, lifestyle, etc.
-2. Klik tombol Predict / Hitung Risiko.
+2. Click the Predict / Calculate Risk button.
-3. Lihat hasil prediksi dalam bentuk persentase risiko kanker payudara.
+3. View the prediction results in the form of breast cancer risk percentages.
-4. Dapatkan rekomendasi awal untuk langkah skrining atau pencegahan.
+4. Get initial recommendations for screening or prevention measures.

 ![breastguard](docs/images/form.png)